-- Sedentary lifestyle: in order for your body and each of your organs to work well, you need to maintain an active lifestyle and do plenty of exercise.
+- A sedentary lifestyle: In order for your body and each of your organs to work well, you need to maintain an active lifestyle and do plenty of exercise.

-- Low fiber diet: this is the most common cause of constipation.
-Consuming fiber is incredibly important for good intestinal functions.
+- Low fiber diet: This is the most common cause of constipation.
+Consuming fiber is incredibly important for good intestinal functioning.

-- Change in habits: it is quite common for people to experience constipation when they move to a new house or go on vacation, as well as when they eat foods that their bodies are not used to consuming.
+- Change in habits: It’s quite common for people to experience constipation when they move to a new house or go on vacation, as well as when they eat foods that their bodies aren’t used to.

-Now, here are a few tips to relieving constipation easily and safely:
+Now, here are a few tips for relieving constipation easily and safely:

 As previously mentioned, your body requires constant movement in order to stimulate all the different organ functions, so try to walk, run or swim for at least 30 minutes per day.

-Constipation can also occur when you feel like you have to go to the bathroom but wait to go at a later time.
+Constipation can also occur when you know you need to go to bathroom, but instead put it off to go later.
 Do your best not to wait a long time to go to the bathroom once you feel the need to defecate.